Wife of man critically wounded in Colorado shooting gives birth

-AURORA, Colo.
-(Reuters) - The wife of a man critically wounded in Friday’s shooting rampage at a screening of the latest “Batman” film in Colorado gave birth to a baby boy on Tuesday, hospital officials said.
+AURORA, Colo., July 24 (Reuters) - The wife of a man critically wounded in Friday’s shooting rampage at a screening of the latest “Batman” film in Colorado gave birth to a baby boy on Tuesday, hospital officials said.

 Katie Medley was with her husband Caleb at the midnight premiere of “The Dark Knight Rises” in the Denver suburb of Aurora when police say James Holmes opened fire, killing 12 people and wounding 58 others.